LaoArchAngel/fsw-wiki/arch/internal-api-guidelines.markdown

 ## Client/Consumer Requirements
 We want our API's to be as easy to use as possible.
-This means no more setup necessary than knowing which environment the API has been deployed to.
-If it is possible to discover environment, it will be even better.
+This means as little setup as necessary; hopefully nothing more specifying which environment the API has been deployed to.
+If possible run-time environment discovery would be even better (read environment variable?).

 Usage:
 * Use NuGet to find and reference the API assembly